|Bio and Links|

 Please use the Birth/Death,birth/death place, Relationship and Name sections of the edit section of a memorial rather than the suggest any other correction or addition whenever possible.
-Between my account here, my personal account and work account on average I receive over 100 emails a day and those coming through those tabs are on my approved e-mail list while others are filtered through three separate systems.
-Once you are blacklisted by one of those three future emails are blocked and I don't even see them unless I go onto the server itself which I seldom do.
+Between my account here, my personal account and work account on average I receive over 100 emails a day and those coming through those tabs are on my approved e-mail list while others are filtered through three separate systems, one a high security system of the company where I work.
+Once you are blacklisted by one of those three future emails are blocked and I don't even see them unless I go onto the mail server itself which I seldom do.

 Though some of my relationships are in others I concentrate on these two counties:

 Daviess Co., Kentucky - My paternal lines first property purchase here was recorded in 1818.
 Six generations have lived here.
 They came into Kentucky with Daniel Boone on his third trip, several of my great-grandparents and cousins are on the first settlers memorial at Fort Boonesborough, to whom I am related to as a double 1st cousin.
 Daniel, as wagonmaster, crossed my 6th great-grandfather's Ferry on the Potomac River in 1755 with George Washington, The Papers of George Washington held by the University of Virginia contains my grandfather's name, Evan Watkins, his home Maidstone on the Potomac and Watkins Ferry whose location is a Registered National Historical Place and British General Edward Braddock on the way to the battle of Fort Duquesne.